 "This project has been subjected to 10 years of detailed analysis and more environmental review than any other project in the history of the world.
 It is absolutely essential if California is to maintain a reliable water supply."

 Near the end of 2016, the final environmental analysis for the California WaterFix project was published, representing a decade of scientific study, analysis and public input.
-The next milestone in the decision-making process, expected in June 2017, is the release of biological opinions by the U.S. Fish and Wildlife Service and the National Marine Fisheries Service, which show the project’s effects on endangered species.
+The next milestone in the decision-making process was the release of biological opinions by the U.S. Fish and Wildlife Service and the National Marine Fisheries Service on June 26, which showed the project’s effects on endangered species.
 This opinion will be followed by the release of the federal Record of Decision and the state’s Notice of Decision, which would allow the project to proceed.

-Metropolitan’s Board of Directors will have a series of public meetings to review different components of California WaterFix including the physical project, the proposed water operations and key financial issues.
-For each of these workshops, staff will release in advance a detailed white paper.
-An additional workshop is scheduled for August 28.
-Tentatively, staff is scheduling a Board action on September 12 to decide whether Metropolitan should participate in California WaterFix.
+Metropolitan’s Board of Directors held a series of public meetings to review different components of California WaterFix including the physical project, the proposed water operations and key financial issues.
+Each of the workshops discussed detailed white papers (links below).
+A listing of letters and resolutions submitted to Metropolitan can be found here.